xebia-functional/fetch/docs/src/jekyll/docs.md

 //=> result: List[User] = List(User(1,@egg_1), User(2,@egg_2), User(3,@egg_3))
 ```

-# Interpreting a fetch to a concurrency monad
+# Interpreting a fetch to an async capable monad

-Albeit the examples use `Id` as the concurrency Monad, `Fetch` is not limited to just `Id`, any monad `M` that
+Albeit the examples use `Id` as the target Monad, `Fetch` is not limited to just `Id`, any monad `M` that
 implements `MonadError[M, Throwable]` will do.
 Fetch provides `MonadError` instances for some existing monads like
 `Future`, `cats.Id` and `cats.Eval` and is easy to write your own.

-In practice you'll be interpreting a fetch to a concurrency monad like `Future` or `scalaz.concurrent.Task` to exploit
+In practice you'll be interpreting a fetch to an async capable monad like `Future` or `scalaz.concurrent.Task` to exploit
 parallelism whenever we can make requests to multiple independent data sources at the same time.

 ## Future